spikyatlinux/ebuilds_for_gentoo/README.md

 ### Unofficial private signed repository
 ###

-Here are some of my own or modified ebuilds.
+Here are some of my own, or modified ebuilds.
 Also some of them I´ve found in the web, or in other overlays ;-)

-Use all of them at your own risk.
-I´ve tested all on my local system, if you find some errors or outdated ebuilds let me know ;-)
+### Use all of them at your own risk.
+I´ve tested all

-Perhaps you can star me if you find something useful ;-)
+### on my local system, perhaps some ebuilds where
+### deleted cause they are in other overlays, I didn´t
+### need it anymore, or I´ve no time to change/edit it.

 #################################################